ppone/docs/accounting/xero.md

 Taxes synced to Xero are exclusive by default.
 If you want to change this to inclusive then please contact [support@invoiced.com](mailto:support@invoiced.com).

+### Are tracking categories supported?

+No, tracking categories are not currently supported.

 ## Troubleshooting

 When a sync fails you will be able to see the error message in the *Recent Syncs* section in **Settings** > **Accounting Sync**.
 Normally the error message will include the invoice # that failed and a detailed reason why it could not be synced.
 Oftentimes there is a manual action required on your end.